phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 There are currently a number of built-in Phoenix-specific and ecto-specific mix tasks available to us within a newly-generated application.
 We can also create our own application specific tasks.

+> Note to learn more about `mix` read the [Introduction to Mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).

 ## Phoenix Specific Mix Tasks

 ```console